motu-tool/mOTUs/README.md

 motus downloadDB
 ```

-You can test that motus is intalled correctly with:
+You can test that motus is installed correctly with:
 ```
 motus profile --test
 ```